maybeetree/bsphud/README.md

 but sometimes it's not,
 for example on minimal systems or if you compiled Python yourself and didn't explicitly enable Tkinter.

+If you're on Alpine linux, tkinter can be installed with `apk add python3-tkinter`.

 ## Configuration